 Well, I have 3 steps that will help you begin your journey to clarity.
 They're simple, straightforward, and - best of all - easy to do.

-How To Figure Out What To Do With Your Life
+3 Steps To Take When You Don't Know What To Do With Your Life

-I’ve included 3 steps below that you can take right now to begin the journey towards finding your purpose.
+I’ve included 3 steps below that you can take right now to begin the journey towards living your purpose.

 But it’s important to note that the outcomes of these steps are starting points.
 It’s like dropping an address into maps.
 Just because you need to head north to start doesn’t mean you won’t turn left or right ever again.
 You will need to course correct.

 This is a process.
 And these exercises are tools that will serve you more than once.
 They can be used again and again whenever you need a little clarification or help seeing your next right step.